10 Symptoms of Alzheimer's Disease

 10. Problems with Speaking and Understanding

-Alzheimer's Patients Do Not Accept That They Are Forgetful
+Alzheimer's Patients Do Not Accept Their Forgetfulness

 A person may occasionally forget who they met on the street and greeted, where they put their wallet, or what day of the week it is.
 The forgetfulness of Alzheimer's patients is different; it can cause serious disruptions in their daily lives.
-Additionally, under normal circumstances, a person is aware of their forgetfulness and expresses it in an anxious or mocking manner.
+Additionally, under normal circumstances, a person is aware of their forgetfulness and expresses it in a worried or mocking manner.
 However, an Alzheimer's patient may deny this situation and blame those who point out their forgetfulness.

 Processes of Alzheimer's Disease

-The early symptoms of the disease are mild and are generally not emphasized.
+The early symptoms of the disease are mild and are usually not emphasized.
 These can be listed as a more advanced level of forgetfulness than usual, fatigue, decision-making problems, changes in social behavior, and difficulty remembering words or making decisions.

 The symptoms in the middle stage are at a level that prevents the continuation of daily activities.
 Restlessness, paranoia, aggressive or hostile behaviors towards others, motor skill impairments, significant deterioration in social relationships, and instances of getting lost are observed.